Solar & Storage: A New & Challenging Landscape

 Changes Affecting Energy Storage & Thermal Storage Projects

-Schools that commence construction before Dec 31, 2025 and place systems into service before June 30, 2026 (assuming a July 1 - June 30 fiscal year) can receive full credit and avoid many of the new rules.
+Schools that commence construction by Dec 31, 2025 and place systems into service by June 30, 2026 (assuming a July 1 - June 30 fiscal year) can receive full credit and avoid many of the new rules.

 For more on PFE rules, watch our video and accompanying slides.